Social Security Agreement between Australia and Italy - Frequently Asked Questions

 Claims and questions about the Agreement are handled by:

-- Centrelink International Services or any Centrelink Customer Service Centre for Australia; and
+- Centrelink International Services or any Centrelink Customer Service Centre

 - INPS - National Social Security Institute for Italy.
 (This fund pays pensions for most of the other Italian funds as well).